 These are all just base line numbers shipping will vary.

 Don't know what DOM is find out here Now that you have a set of BAMF 100% true bolt on sliders for the DCSB and ACLB it's time to install them.
-It's very simple two guys and install them in under 30min alone expect at least an hour.
+It's very simple for two guys can install them in under 45min if alone expect at least an hour or more.

 If you ordered bare metal sliders you will need to coat them before installing them.
 If you bought powder coated sliders you will only need to spray the welded washers with some primer and paint so they don't rust.
 We don't powder coat them as it would drive up the cost of the powder coating.

 The hardware you will get with the sliders take inventory there should be (Note that some hardware is not used for some year trucks as Toyota have removed and added holes over the years) The main thing is that you have 3 connection points on the bottom side of the frame and all years have these holes.